Updated: February 12, 2021

 Not unlike overprotective parents….as much as the CFIA (Canadian Food Inspection Agency) sometimes drives us a little bit crazy with their bureaucracy and red tape… they DO do well to fulfill their mandate of (and I paraphrase…) “keeping the Canadian food supply safe”.

-We Aren’t Stopping.
+We STILL Aren’t Stopping

-Growing food is what we do!
+But then… growing food is what we do!
 It feels like there has never been a more important time for us to do it!
 Our mission is this:

 “To impact lives in a positive way while growing great food and honouring God.” …and until we are unable to do so, we will press on toward that goal.

 Our practices and procedures were, and continue to be developed and improved.
 We have entire arsenals of information and support available to us from the local Health Unit and municipality; the numerous agricultural associations we belong to; as well as provincial and federal levels of government.